Clean Up Australia: Clean Up the World

 Clean Up the World was established in 1994 after Ian Kiernan and Kim McKay approached the United Nations Environment Programme, with an idea to take his Clean Up concept global.

-Clean Up the World is an international campaign that encourages communities to clean up, fix up and conserve their environment through the Clean Up the World Membership program.

 A Clean Up the World weekend is held on the third weekend of September each year and, by 2007, the event attracted more than 35 million people from over 120 countries to volunteer.

 Other campaigns and projects

 Business Clean Up Day

 Business Clean Up Day provides Australian businesses with an opportunity to contribute to waste reduction and the improvement of the environment.

 Businesses register their commitment to implement at least one environment-friendly initiative in their workplace, giving them an opportunity to work as a team and make a difference to their local environment.

 Schools Clean Up Day

 Schools Clean Up Day is designed to allow students to participate in Clean Up Australia as part of a school activity.